Skip to content

 At ES&S, we’re serious about accurately capturing the intent of every voter.
 We closely follow the guidelines set by the Americans with Disabilities Act (ADA) to ensure our machines provide all voters with a simple and inclusive voting experience.

-Thoroughly tested and verified by more than 100,000 machines in use across the country, the ExpressVote Universal Voting System brings independence to the election process, allowing all voters to vote in the same private manner.
+Thoroughly tested by independent laboratories and verified by more than 100,000 machines in use across the country, the ExpressVote Universal Voting System brings independence to the election process, allowing all voters to vote privately and independently.

 Accessible